NCD Prevention: Reducing the Impact of Health Harming Products

 The panel will also unpack the role of the public, as well as industry, in these discussions and consider how to engage with them.

 Health harming products impact not only on the health of the nation but also on the economy, with alcohol, tobacco and obesity estimated to cost between £8.1 billion and £12.4 billion every year.
-This includes through costs to the NHS and justice systen, and productivity loss due to ill health or loss of life.
+This includes through costs to the NHS and justice system, and productivity loss due to ill health or loss of life.

-As the Scottish Government works to creat a wellbeing economy, it is important that we put health at the centre of discussions, allowing people to live healthy lives and contribute to the economy.
+As the Scottish Government works to create a wellbeing economy, it is important that we put health at the centre of discussions, allowing people to live healthy lives and contribute to the economy.
 In our final session of the day, our panellists will discuss how that can be done.

 £40